 To create a new profile, in the CMS main Menu, go to Display Settings and click Add Profile.
 Ensure the Client Type is set to Android, and give the Profile a meaningful name.

-Enter your Licence Pool email address, along with any other settings you would routinely change for your environment.
+Enter your Licence Pool information, along with any other settings you would routinely change for your environment.

 Finally, move to the Commands tab, and define the two Commands you created earlier for these devices as follows: